StoyanShopov/HttpHelper/README.md

 # HttpHelper
-HttpHelper is simplified to send easily GET and POST request.
+HttpHelper using two simple methods for GET and POST request.
+You can add an authentication cookies as well.

 ## Examples